rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 ## Suggested workflows

-### No cross-crate information
-Provide `--merge=none` to every invocation of rustdoc.
+With this proposal, there are three modes of invoking rustdoc.
+These modes are configured through the choice of the `--merge`, `--parts-out-dir`, `--include-parts-dir`, and `--include-rendered-docs` flags.

-### Cross-crate information, mutate shared directory
+### Default workflow: mutate shared directory

+In this workflow, we document a single crate, or a collection of crates into a shared output directory that is continuously updated.
-Use `--merge=read-write`, and specify the same `--out-dir` to every invocation of rustdoc. `--merge=read-write` will be the default value if `--merge` is not provided.
-This is the workflow that Cargo uses.
+Files in this output directory are modified by multiple rustdoc invocations.
+Use `--merge=shared`, and specify the same `--out-dir` to every invocation of rustdoc. `--merge=shared` will be the default value if `--merge` is not provided.
+This is the workflow that Cargo uses, and only mode of invoking rustdoc before this RFC.

-### Cross-crate information, no shared directory
+### Document intermediate crates

+Document regular (non-root, non-index) crates using a dedicated HTML output directory and a dedicated "parts" output directory.
+No cross-crate data nor rendered HTML output is included from other crates.

+This mode only renders the HTML item documentation for the current crate.
+It does not produce a search index, cross-crate trait implementations, or an index page.
+It is expected that users follow this mode with 'Document a final crate' if these cross-crate features are desired.

-Specify a different `--out-dir` to every invocation of rustdoc.
-Additionally, you should provide `--write-info-json=<path to crate-specific file>` and `--merge=none` when documenting the dependencies of your root crate.
-Then, when you document the root crate, you will provide  `--include-info-json=<crate-specific path selected previously>`, `--include-rendered-docs=<out dirs chosen previously>` for each one of your dependencies, and `--merge=write-only`.
-You should provide `--extern-html-root-url`, and specify a static, absolute location for the URL.
+In this mode, a user may specify a different `--out-dir` to every invocation of rustdoc.
+Additionally, a user will provide `--parts-out-dir=<path to crate-specific directory>` and `--merge=none` when documenting every crate.
+The user should provide `--extern-html-root-url`, and specify a absolute final location for the URL, if they document crates in separate `--out-dir`s.
 This flag, with the same URL, will be needed for every invocation of rustdoc, for every dependency.

+### Document a final crate

+In this context, a final crate is a crate that depends directly on every crate that a user intends to appear in the documentation bundle.
+It may be an index crate that has no meaningful functionality on its own.
+It may also be a library crate that depends on every crate in a workspace.

+In this mode, rendered HTML and *finalized* cross-crate information are generated into a `target/doc/my-final-crate` folder.
+No *incremental* parts are generated (i.e., no `target/doc.parts/my-final-crate`).

+When a user documents the final crate, they will provide  `--include-parts-dir=<crate-specific path selected previously>`, `--include-rendered-docs=<out dirs chosen previously>` for each one of the dependencies, and `--merge=finalize`.
+They will provide `--extern-html-root-url`, in the way described in 'Document an intermediate crate'.

 # Reference-level explanation

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
 The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
 The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of the CCI.
 This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

-## New file: `crate-info.json`
+## New directory: `doc.parts`

-`crate-info.json` is an artifact that encodes the partial contents and destination of several cross-crate information files.
+`doc.parts` is a directory that holds the partial contents and destination of several cross-crate information files.
 It only encodes information about a single-crate.
-This file is written if `--write-info-json` is provided.
-The current crate's information and any `crate-info.json` added through `--include-info-json` are merged and rendered if `--merge=read-write` or `--merge=write-only` are provided.
+This file is written if `--parts-out-dir` is provided.
+The current crate's information and any `doc.parts` added through `--include-parts-dir` are merged and rendered if `--merge=shared` or `--merge=finalize` are provided.

-The content of `crate-info.json` is unstable.
-Rustdoc only guarantees that it will accept `crate-info.json` files written by the same version of rustdoc, and rustdoc is the only explicitly supported consumer of `crate-info.json`.
-Only the presence of `crate-info.json` is stabilized.
-Non-normatively, there are several pieces of information that `crate-info.json` may contain:
+The content of `doc.parts` is unstable.
+Rustdoc only guarantees that it will accept `doc.parts` files written by the same version of rustdoc, and rustdoc is the only explicitly supported consumer of `doc.parts`.
+Only the presence of `doc.parts` is stabilized.
+Non-normatively, there are several pieces of information that `doc.parts` may contain:

 * Partial source file index for generating `doc/src-files.js`.
 * Partial search index for generating `doc/search-index.js`.